gvwilson/thirdbit/src/fiction/in-heck/index.md

 Thoughtful called,
 hopping down from her seat as Bee Six Vee slowed and stopped.
-Leaning awkwardly over Gumption to look through the sideboard, Maddy saw Special Blazes climb from the wagon bench.
+Leaning awkwardly over Gumption to look through the sideboard, Maddy saw Special Blazes hop down from the wagon bench.
 The tiger arched his back and rolled his head from side to side, then consulted a heavy pocket watch.
 "Half an hour," he declared.
-"Thoughtful, you keep an eye out while I get the solars set up."
+"Thoughtful, keep an eye out while I get the solars set up."

 It only took the travellers a few minutes to settle in.
 Special Blazes laid out the solar panels in a line and unspooled cables to connect them to Able and Bee Six Vee.
-Thoughtful unfolded a camp chair and assembled a tripod for her long-barrelled rifle, then sat down and began scanning the road below them through its telescopic sight in smooth, unhurried sweeps.
+Thoughtful unfolded a camp chair and assembled a tripod for her long-barrelled rifle.
+Planting it in front of the chair, she sat down and began scanning the road below them through the rifle's sight in smooth, unhurried sweeps.

 Maddy nudged Gumption.
 "I *have* to get out for a minute."
 He nodded,
-his bladder clearly as uncomfortable as hers.
+his expression telling her that his bladder was as uncomfortable as hers.

 Slowly,
 gingerly,